-A map of historic roads and trails in San Diego County between 1769 and 1885 (San Diego County Assessor 1955) indicates that the general alignment of present day Highway 94 (Campo Road) through Steele Canyon was the route of one or more stage lines between 1865 and 1885.
+A map of historic roads and trails in San Diego County between 1769 and 1885 (San Diego County Assessor 1955) indicates that the general alignment of present day State Route 94 through Steele Canyon was the route of one or more stage lines between 1865 and 1885.
 This may also have been the route of Charles Wesley Grise's "Limited San Diego Imperial Valley Stage" that transported customers from San Diego to the Imperial Valley via a Cadillac touring car from 1911 to 1914 (Reider n.d.).
-Other roads were constructed on Refuge lands to access springs, mining sites, and ranching and farming areas.
-No roads conveyed under RS 2477 have been identified on Refuge lands.